bassie-32/bassielimenih.github.io/_pages/about.md

 ---
 I am a Postdoctoral Research Fellow at the University of Tasmania.

-My primary research interest focuses on the application of microeconomics in health, resources, and energy.
+My primary research interest focuses on the application of microeconomics in health, resources, and energy:

 -Valuation of ecosystem services (e.g., biodiversity, carbon sequestration, recreational value of natural areas)

 -Conducting cost-effectiveness, cost-utility, and cost-benefit analyses

 -Analysing the economics of common-pool resources

  -Analysing consumer preferences for renewable energy sources

  -Impact evaluation of  health, energy, and environmental policy